osisoft/PI-Adapter/shared-content/configuration/text-parser/jsonpath-syntax-for-value-retrieval.md

 ## Error handling

-If you encounter text parser related errors that is errors for the **ValueField** or **TimeField**, check the StreamId associated with the error message.
+If you encounter text parser related errors for the **ValueField** or **TimeField**, check the StreamId associated with the error message.

 Possible errors include the following: